Belgium in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final was broadcast in Belgium by both the Flemish and Walloon broadcasters.
 VRT broadcast the shows on één with commentary in Dutch by Bart Peeters and André Vermeulen.
 RTBF televised the shows on La Une with commentary in French by Jean-Pierre Hautier and Jean-Louis Lahaye.
 All shows were also broadcast by RTBF on La Première with commentary in French by Patrick Duhamel and Corinne Boulangier, and by VRT on Radio 2 with commentary in Dutch by Michel Follet and Sven Pichal.
-The Belgian spokesperson, who announced the Belgian votes during the final, was Maureen Louys.
+RTBF appointed Maureen Louys as its spokesperson to announced the Belgian votes during the final.

 Semi-final

 The KMG's took part in technical rehearsals on 4 and 6 May, followed by dress rehearsals on 9 and 10 May.
 The Belgian performance featured the members of the KMG's performing on stage in a band set-up and dressed in 70s outfits.
 Due to the band originally consisting of nine members, three of them were not featured during the performance.
 The stage colours were red, orange, green and purple and the LED screens displayed neon rainbows and swirling bands on a black background as well as purple fireworks.

 At the end of the show, Belgium was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Belgium placed twenty-sixth in the semi-final, receiving a total of 14 points.